ci-for-research/example-python-monte-carlo-pi/README.rst

 Azure pipelines
 ***************
-If you want to uze the `Azure pipelines <https://azure.microsoft.com/en-us/services/devops/pipelines/>`_ Have a look at `Tania Allard great tutorial`_.
+If you want to uze the `Azure pipelines <https://azure.microsoft.com/en-us/services/devops/pipelines/>`_ Have a look at `Tania Allard's great tutorial`_.

 Contributing
 ************